EthanNorton/SWEskills/README.md

 ### 1. Learning Code Quality and Maintainability

 - **Clean Code**:
-  - **Research Articles**: "Towards Better Code: A Journey Through the State of the Art of Code Quality" by Emanuele Panichella et al.
+  - **Topics**: "Towards Better Code: A Journey Through the State of the Art of Code Quality" by Emanuele Panichella et al.
       - 1.
   - **Practice**: Write code that is easy to read, understand, and maintain.

 - **The Pragmatic Programmer**:
-  - **Research Article**: "Pragmatic Software Development: Enabling Agility through Design and Analysis" by Ivan Porres
+  - **Topics**: "Pragmatic Software Development: Enabling Agility through Design and Analysis" by Ivan Porres
   - **Practice**: Follow practical advice for various aspects of software development.

 - **Design Patterns**:
-  - **Research Article**: "A Mapping Study of Language Features Improving Object-Oriented Design Patterns
+  - **Topics**: OOP, Encapsulation, Functional Programming,
      - 1. https://assets.ptidej.net/Publications/Documents/IST23.doc.pdf
   - **Practice**: Utilize common design patterns to solve recurring design problems.

 - **Code Reviews and Pair Programming**:
-  - **Practice**: Participate in code reviews and pair programming to learn from more experienced developers.
+  - **Topics**: Participate in code reviews and pair programming to learn from more experienced developers.

 - **Open Source Contributions**:
   - **Practice**: Contribute to open-source projects to engage with high standards of code quality and maintainability.